Dominic Fortune: Jerry Fortunov

 When Jerry Fortunov thought that his father had been killed, he swore vengeance on the Iron Monger.
 Donning his father's costume, Jerry Fortunov became the new Dominic Fortune.
 Jerry Fortunov's career as Dominic Fortune was short.
 Discovering that his father was alive Jerry, with help from Iron Man, attacked the estate of Simon Steele.
 He was fatally injured in the battle, shot by Simon Steele, and died in his father's arms.

-Abilities and equipment
+Abilities

 In his prime, David Fortunov was an athletic man.
 He was also a superb hand-to-hand combatant and excellent boxer, and an expert marksman and swordsman.
 In modern times, despite his advanced age, David is in excellent physical condition and still retains much of his physical skills; he does, however, tire easily.

 While less physically skilled than his father, Jerry Fortunov was a skilled tax lawyer with some training in marksmanship.

+Equipment

 Dominic Fortune uses a variety of handguns, particularly the Mauser C96, using 9 mm parabellum ammunition.